 At the Youth and Gender Media Project, we believe all young people should be encouraged to be themselves, free from the fear of bullying or discouragement.
 Our mission is to support educators, families and youth who want to create inclusive communities by providing them with ground-breaking videos and curricula about gender expansive youth.
-Our films open minds and hearts, and invite viewers to examine and challenge everything they thought they knew about young people and their relationships to gender.
+Our films open minds and hearts, and invite viewers to examine and challenge their ideas about young people and their relationships to gender.
 Our ultimate vision is to create a world where all people are free to express themselves fully and are celebrated for who they really are.

 What is the Youth and Gender Media Project?